 To truly understand each country and the whole continent, these documentaries are the basics.
 They’ll make you think about the bigger picture way beyond the tourist path.

-I’ve been fascinated by the documentary about mysterious Venezuela for years before I made my dream to visit come true.
+I’ve been fascinated by the documentary about mysterious Mount Roraima for years before I made my dream to visit come true.
 I’m pretty sure some of these documentaries will do the same for you.

 La Montaña del Misterio

 Story of a “Mysterious mountain,” the oldest place on Earth, in southern Venezuela.
 This place has taken our breaths away more than any other country in the world.
 Turn on the English subtitles, and you’ll be amazed by the tallest waterfall on Earth, Indians living in the jungle, and much more.

 An amazing documentary following an indigenous Peruvian family living in high altitudes of the Andes and how they make a living from raising alpacas connecting to the modern alpaca farming.